How to Apply

 - Review the Standards for Admission on the page for your intended degree program and the PLTS Admission Options.

-- Submit a completed application and all supporting information by February 15th for Fall enrollment and October 15th for Spring.
+- Submit a completed application and all supporting information.
+Priority deadlines to be considered for the best scholarships and financial aid are February 15th for Fall enrollment and October 15th for Spring enrollment.

 If you have questions at any time, please contact the Admissions Office at (510) 559-2730 or email@example.com